scalasm/my-python-ai-kata/README.md

 # Requirements

 - Docker desktop (tested with 4.39.0)

+Note: use the SSH URL to access clone this repository, not a HTTPS one (otherwise the Git client included in the devcontainer will complain) (e.g., for example this is fine: `git@github.com:scalasm/my-python-ai-kata.git`).

+# How to run

+While you can run this with whatever IDE you prefer, a [DevContainer configuration](https://hub.docker.com/r/microsoft/devcontainers-python) is included so that you can use [VSCode support for DevContainers](https://code.visualstudio.com/docs/devcontainers/containers).

 - Folders on your computer that will mounted inside the DevContainer:
   - `$HOME/.ssh` - SSH keys (required if cloned this repository using SSH)
   - `$HOME/.gitconfig` - shared configuration files
   - `$HOME/.cache` - for your Hugging Face models (and Python package caches)

-Note: use the SSH URL to access clone this repository, not a HTTPS one (otherwise the Git client included in the devcontainer will complain):
- - This  `git@github.com:scalasm/my-python-ai-kata.git`

-# How to run

-While you can run this with whatever IDE you prefer, a [DevContainer configuration](https://hub.docker.com/r/microsoft/devcontainers-python) is included so that you can use [VSCode support for DevContainers](https://code.visualstudio.com/docs/devcontainers/containers).

 The DevContainer will also spin up a Python virtual even with all the required dependencies installed.
 You use [Poetry commands](https://python-poetry.org/docs/cli/) to add or update dependencies later on.